facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 Dates: Where the issue/settlement date, coupon payment or redemption date, or closing date of the application specified above falls on a day that the electronic payment system, established by the Monetary Authority of Singapore, is not in operation, issuance/settlement, coupon payment, redemption, or the close of application, as the case may be, will be effected on the next business day when the electronic payment system is in operation.

-Treasury bills (T-bills) are government bonds that pay a fixed interest rate and have six-month or one-year maturities, with the 6-month T-bill being the most common.
+Treasury bills (T-bills) are government bonds that pay a fixed interest rate and have six-month or one-year maturities.
+The most common T-Bill is the 6-month.

-The 6-month T-bills are typically issued every two weeks, while the 1-year T-bills are issued every quarter, according to the issuance calendar on the MAS website.
+According to the issuance calendar on the MAS website, the 6-month T-bills are typically issued every two weeks, while the 1-year T-bills are issued every quarter.

 The minimum application is $1,000, while the maximum application is up to $1,000,000 per applicant.